Team.

 Emily Volkmar

-As Vice President, Community Relationships and Operations, Emily conducts research on the state of water infrastructure, access, and shadow pricing, among other water-related issues, to inform the team’s investment strategies.
+As Vice President of Community, Emily conducts research on the state of water infrastructure, access, and shadow pricing, among other water-related issues, to inform the team’s investment strategies.
 This work provides due diligence in relation to the potential environmental, social and governance impacts of investment targets to ensure the sustainability of investment opportunities.
-Previously, Emily has worked in conservation and development in the Himalayas, with experience in non-profit, government-led, and academic project-management and research around environmental change in the region.
+Previously, Emily has worked in conservation and development with experience in non-profit, government-led, and academic project-management and research around environmental change.
 Emily holds an M.A. in Geography from University of Colorado, Boulder and a B.A. in Anthropology from Yale University.
-Outside of work, Emily enjoys gardening, cooking and hiking.
-Emily lives in Brooklyn with her French Bulldogs, Daisy and Harry.
 Her favorite body of water is Menemsha Pond on Martha’s Vineyard.

 Scott Casper